Orion-AI-Lab/televit/README.md

 ## Prerequisites

-Before running the code, you need to install the requiremetns, download the data, preprocess them and create the .env file.
+Before running the code, you need to install the requirements, download the data, preprocess them and create the .env file.

 The code uses ashleve's pytorch lightning hydra template https://github.com/ashleve/lightning-hydra-template.
 It is worth reading the [template's README](./README_template.md) before trying to run the code.